hpc/charliecloud/doc-src/faq.rst

 *Charlie* — Charles F. McMillan was director of Los Alamos National Laboratory from June 2011 until December 2017, i.e., at the time Charliecloud was started in early 2014.
-He is universally referred to as "Charlie" here.
+He is universally referred to as “Charlie” here.

 *cloud* — Charliecloud provides cloud-like flexibility for HPC systems.